 restriction throughout the zoning district but which is controlled as to the number, area, location or relation to the Town would promote the public health, safety, order, comfort, convenience, appearance, prosperity and general welfare.
 Such uses shall be permitted only when the Town Planning Board finds that they meet the specific criteria provided in this chapter for them.

-STRUCTURE – A combination of materials to form a construction for use,

-occupancy or decoration whether installed on, above or below the surface of land or water; examples include all buildings, stationary and portable carports and swimming pools.
+STRUCTURE – Anything constructed or erected, stationary and fixed to the ground, above or below the surface of land or water; examples include all buildings, stationary and portable carports and swimming pools.
 Sidewalks are not structures.

 SWIMMING POOL – A water-filled enclosure, permanently constructed or